davevanfleet/learnJs/01_variables/README.md

-# Lesson 1 - Variables and Functions
+# Lesson 1 - Variables

-Variables and functions lay the foundation for anything you will do in programming.
+Variables lay the foundation for anything you will do in programming.
 In any programming language, it's important to make effective use of variables.
-And in javascript, functions are used _a lot!_

 ## Variables